 These days, thanks to shows like CSI, Dexter and NCIS, everyone is familiar with forensic science, but while the existence of blood splatter and DNA analysis are common knowledge, there are plenty of other fields of forensic study that most people are totally unaware of.
 These experts might not be called in to handle a petty theft or drunk driving case, but if you are facing a crime such as rape, murder, embezzlement, kidnapping or any other serious felony, a forensic specialist might be used to procure evidence.
 Here are a few lesser-known forensic specialties worth knowing about.

 Forensic Linguists Study How People Talk

 Everyone pronounces words differently, has trouble spelling specific words and uses different speech patterns.
 A forensic linguist takes these personal identifiers and uses them to help identify a suspect.
 Crime investigations that involve manifestos, ransom letters, etc. may involve a forensic linguist.
-If a document is used to tie you to a specific crime, your Vista defense attorney may help show you did not write the document with the help of a handwriting analyst and a forensic linguist.
+If a document is used to tie you to a specific crime, your defense attorney may help show you did not write the document with the help of a handwriting analyst and a forensic linguist.

 Plants may not be able to talk, but they sure can reveal a lot of information when it comes to a criminal investigation.
 The DNA from leaves, seeds, pollen and other parts of a plant can help tie a person to a specific location and plants can even help reveal information about a victim’s time and place of death.

-Psychologists who specialize in court cases can help establish a defense or mitigate a criminal charge.
+These are psychologists who specialize in court cases can help establish a defense or mitigate a criminal charge.
 They can establish a mental health defense or explain the underlying reasons why someone committed a crime.
 Often these experts can suggest treatment to create an alternative to a jail or prison sentence.

 Creative Commons Image by West Midlands Police